-Once a goal or outcome is determined, begin cultivating good habits.
+Once a goal or outcome is determined, you’ll need to begin cultivating good habits.
 These good habits or actions answer an important question: Why?

 - Why do I get up at 5 a.m. to work out every morning?
 Because I want to lose 10 pounds.

 - Why do I get my clothes together the night before?
 Because I want to be prepared to get to work on time.

 Because it gives you a reason for what you are doing, purpose will recalibrate your thinking.

 2. Purpose adds value to the little actions.